 New Claims Available for Camp Lejeune Marines and Others Poisoned by Toxic Water

-If you or anyone you know drank water at Marine Corps Base Camp Lejeune in North Carolina between August 1953 and December 1987, that water was contaminated with toxic chemicals that may have caused or may still cause cancers or other illnesses.
-Fortunately, the government has made it possible to seek compensation if you file a claim with the Navy by August 9, 2024 and then file a lawsuit under the Camp Lejeune Justice Act.
+If you or anyone you know was exposed to water at Marine Corps Base Camp Lejeune in North Carolina between August 1953 and December 1987, that water was contaminated with toxic chemicals that may have caused or may still cause cancers or other illnesses.

-There will likely be two steps required.
-First, you must file a claim with the Navy by August 9, 2024.
-Second, if the Navy does not respond to your claim within six months, you can file a lawsuit under the Camp Lejeune Justice Act.
 We recommend you contact an attorney to help you file your claim with the Navy and your subsequent lawsuit.
-The information you provide the Navy may limit what you can seek in a lawsuit.
+The information you provide to the Navy in your administrative claim may limit what you can seek in a lawsuit.

 For a free review of your Camp Lejeune claim use the form on this page, or contact Lieff Cabraser at CampLejeuneIntakes@LCHB.com or call us at 1 800 541-7358.